Crisp and Co. Banner Image

 • Immediate financial concerns - When a couple has been together for a considerable amount of time, the chances are that they rely on each other financially in some way or another.
 Therefore, planning for the immediate impact of the separation is a smart move.
 From our vast experience assisting couples through the divorce process, we can provide you with bespoke advice from the earliest stage of proceedings.

 • Maintenance after divorce - With such a significant change, you’ll want to plan how to structure your finances over the coming few years.
 How much will your ex-partner be contributing?
 Where children are involved, this information is vital for future planning and security.
-Separation might be tough, but you should never have to worry not being able to support your children if you choose to go your own ways.
+Separation might be tough, but you should never have to worry about not being able to support your children if you choose to go your own way.

 • Property & Divorce - How do you own your property?
 Are you joint tenants or tenants in common?
 How will the profits be split if you sell the house?
 These are all essential considerations, as divorce related property matters vary from case to case.
 If you’re considering separation, our divorce solicitors can advise you on your unique situation and help you understand your legal position.